 When you major in anthropology at Ball State, you’re eligible to participate in our Degree in 3 programs.
 This is a condensed degree track that allows you to complete your anthropology degree in three years rather than the standard four.

 In this program, you will take a full class load each fall and spring semester and during two or three summers.
 An academic advisor will guide you through your studies, monitoring your progress and helping you avoid scheduling issues.
 After you obtain sophomore status, you’ll be assigned a faculty advisor from our department.

 Our anthropology program is a student-centered learning environment, boasting small classes approachable faculty members, and immersion/experience-based learning opportunities.
-In upper division classes, you will be free to explore topics of interest, either as a project or paper.
+In Academic Advising classes, you will be free to explore topics of interest, either as a project or paper.

 Every year, our faculty members organize a variety of field study experiences that allow anthropology students to apply what they’ve learned in the classroom to the real world.
 Faculty conduct field schools in the United States, mainly in Indiana and surrounding states, as well as globally, for example, in India and Bosnia-Herzegovina.
 Faculty also use their own research to provide students with hands-on research experiences, for example, with data collection, analysis, and even publishing.
 Contact the anthropology department for a list of immersive learning opportunities.

 This program consists of 40 total credits on top of the University Core Curriculum (UCC) requirements.

 ANTH 103 Archaeology and Culture